Accepted items

 Example

-Packing styrofoam, food containers, oft foam sheets, styrofoam packing peanuts (Peanuts must be enclosed in a box or bag and verified with staff at drop off.
+Packing styrofoam, food containers, soft foam sheets, styrofoam packing peanuts (Peanuts must be enclosed in a box or bag and verified with staff at drop off.
 We do not accept cornstarch peanuts, but you can dissolve those in water or compost in your yard.)Result

 Recycling -